The Logos: The Meletic Testament (Chapter 28 The Beginning Of Life)

 📜 Chapter 28: The Beginning Of Life

-1. The beginning is not to be understood as merely a moment in time, but a principle that precedes all moments and gives rise to time itself.
+1. The beginning is not to be understood as merely a moment in time, but a principle that preceded all moments and gave rise and relevance to time itself.

 2. In Meleticism, the arche is not a divine spark of creation—it is the primordial foundation from which all existence naturally flows.
 And the arche is To Ena, the One.

-3. It is not a divine act, nor a mythic event to be evoked—it is the metaphysical basis of reality, silent and ever-present.
+3. It is not a sacred act that manifested, nor a mythic event that was evoked—it is the metaphysical basis of of all known reality, silent and ever-present.

 4. To Ena did not begin with the cosmos, nor was it born from the cosmos—it is the source from which the material cosmos emerged into universal existence.